Ziggeo/ziggeo-wp-videowalls-for-ziggeo/readme.txt

 = 1.6 =
 * Improvement: Small CSS improvement to help bring the previous and next arrows in slidewall up compared to video which was not case for all setups.
+* Fix: Switching pages will stop the video playback

 == Changelog ==